emiloerum/DIS_GroupProject/DIS_bankProject/README.md

 # DIS_GroupProject
 HOW TO RUN THE WEB APPLICATION:

-Make sure you have Python and flask installed (verify this by flask --version) Otherwise install using "pip install flask"
+Make sure you have all the necessary packages installed Install using "pip install requirements.txt"

 1. Open a terminal and change directory to DIS_bankProject